GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/BuildingProcess.rst

 As well as the zlib compression library.
 **It is the developer’s responsibility to provide them.**

-On Debian flavored distribution, consider installing (apt-get install) the
+On Debian flavored distribution, consider installing (apt-get install) the following packages:

 .. code-block:: console

     zlib1g-dev libblas-dev liblapack-dev libopenmpi-dev

-packages.

 Note also that `pt-scotch` relies on `bison` and `flex`.
 The developper should provide these tools too.